marttop/Babel/README.md

 # Babel

+**THIS IS NOT SQL INJECTION SAFE CODE, IT WAS A TEST PROJECT NOT FOCUSING ON PRODUCTION IN ANY WAY**

 The project consists of a voice over IP application of client/server architecture, similar to Skype or TeamSpeak.
 The project is OS independent.
 It compiles and runs in a similar manner on Unix systems and Windows systems.